Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the eligibility criteria for initiating restructuring procedures?
 Are any entities explicitly barred from initiating such procedures?

-Ordinary composition Any debtor may prevent its bankruptcy by declaring ordinary composition (bankruptcy preventive composition), allowing the debtor to restructure its debt by concluding a composition agreement.
+Any debtor may prevent its bankruptcy by initiating composition proceedings allowing it to restructure, reschedule or reduce its debt by concluding a composition agreement with its creditors.

 What are the primary formal restructuring procedures available in your jurisdiction and what are the key features and requirements of each?